timmo001/workflows/README.md

 # GitHub Actions Shared Workflows

 GitHub Actions workflows, shared between my projects.
-Feel free to use and or contribute!
+Feel free to use and/or contribute!